The Restharrow Scrape Project has many elements:

 Canterbury Archaeological Trust have carried out their work and have found only sand

-We have appointed Ovendens as our contractor for the excavation works
+We appointed Ovendens as our contractor for the excavation works and they have concluded their work

 We have appointed Gilleards as our hide supplier who are building our new hide to our specifications – we think it will be the first fully accessible hide in Britain